 AMBER: Is a list of unmanaged Interior Gateway Protocols (

-Check this table for help locating rogue devices in your network.
+Check this table for help with locating rogue devices in your network.

 - BLUE: Is the default rule if the protocol does not match any other regex.